Province of Lleida: Nature

 Lleida has a wide variety of landscapes.
 This includes the mountain area of the Pyrenees.
 The Aigüestortes i Estany de Sant Maurici National Park, the only National Park in Catalonia, and the Alt Pirineu (High Pyrenees) and Cadí-Moixeró natural parks are all in the Pyrenees region.
 The Collegats-Terradets Territorial Park, the Boumort Natural Hunting Reserve and the Congost de Mont-rebei gorge are in the Pre-Pyrenees.

 In contrast, the Lleida Plain has more peaceful landscapes.
 In some cases, these are rather sober, while in others there is fertile land with century-old olive trees, fruit trees, meadows and crop fields.
 In this area, it is particularly relevant to highlight such spectacular settings as the Estany d'Ivars i Vila-sana pool and the Aiguabarreig (confluence) of the rivers Segre, Cinca and Ebro.
 On 6 January 2021, in Tuc de la Llança, Spain's absolute minimum temperature of -34.1 C was registered.

 Sports

 The comarques (local districts) of Lleida are also market leaders within Spain in the provision of adventure sports, with more than 170 companies organising around fifty different activities on land and water and in the air.
 This area is also Spain's leading ski destination.

 Lleida has 11 different ski resorts which are marketed under the brand "Neu de Lleida" (Lleida Snow) and offer over 450 km of ski slopes.
 Their 81 ski lifts have the capacity to carry 115,000 skiers per hour, while the area immediately surrounding these winter sports complexes can also accommodate more than 30,000 visitors.

+Transport

+The province is served by Lleida–Alguaire Airport which provides direct routes to the Balearic Islands which are operated by Iberia.
+However, Josep Tarradellas Barcelona–El Prat Airport is also frequently used by air travellers from the province which provides most domestic and international destinations.
+It is located 154 km south east of Lleida.